· FODMAP Diet Guide · guides · 8 min read

 The Three Phases

 Phase 1: Elimination (2-6 weeks) During this phase, you’ll strictly avoid high FODMAP foods and replace them with low FODMAP alternatives.
 For example, instead of wheat bread with honey, you might have sourdough spelt bread with jam.
 Most people start feeling symptom relief within 2-3 weeks, though it can take up to 6 weeks for full effects.
+For a detailed walkthrough, see our elimination phase guide.

 Phase 2: Reintroduction (6-8 weeks) Once your symptoms are under control, you’ll systematically reintroduce high FODMAP foods one at a time to identify which FODMAPs trigger your symptoms.
 Each FODMAP group is tested over 3 days, followed by a 3-day “washout” period where you return to the low FODMAP baseline.
+Our reintroduction guide walks you through this process step by step.

 Phase 3: Personalization (Ongoing) Based on your findings from the reintroduction phase, you’ll create a personalized long-term diet that maximizes food variety while minimizing symptoms.
 Well-tolerated FODMAPs are reintroduced, while poorly tolerated ones are limited only to the level needed for symptom control.

-Does the Low FODMAP Diet Really Work?
+Does the Low FODMAP Diet Actually Work?

 Timeline for Symptom Relief